earthly/website/blog/_posts/2021-09-22-awk-examples.md

 $ awk '{ printf "%s \t %-5s", $1, substr($2,1,5)}'
 ```

-`printf` works much like c's `printf` and for the built-ins included head to an Awk reference document.
+`printf` works much like c's `printf`, and for more information on the other built-ins, you can consult an Awk reference document.
 </div>

 ## Awk `END` Actions

 I want to calculate the average rating for book reviews in this data set.
-To do that I need to use a variable.
-Variables are easy in Awk.
-No declaration, just use them.
+To do that, I need to use a variable.
+Variables are straightforward in Awk.
+No declaration is required.
+You can just use them.

 I can add up and print out a running total of review_stars (`$8`) like this
 ``` bash